patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/form/forms.md

 #### Switch

-Use a [switch](/components/switch/design-guidelines) to toggle between two different states in a form.
+Use a [switch](/components/switch/design-guidelines) to toggle between 2 different states in a form.

 #### Radio buttons

-Use [radio buttons](/components/radio/design-guidelines) when users can only choose one option from a list of two to five mutually exclusive options.
+Use [radio buttons](/components/radio/design-guidelines) when users can only choose 1 option from a list of 2 to 5 mutually exclusive options.

 #### Checkboxes

-Use [checkboxes](/components/checkbox/design-guidelines) to enable users to select all, some, or none of the available options from a list of up to five items.
+Use [checkboxes](/components/checkbox/design-guidelines) to enable users to select all, some, or none of the available options from a list of up to 5 items.

 #### Select lists

-Use a [select list](/components/select/design-guidelines) to enable users to select one or more options from a list of more than five items.
+Use a [select list](/components/select/design-guidelines) to enable users to select 1 or more options from a list of more than 5 items.

 #### Data input arrangement

-Data inputs can be arranged in three different ways depending on space considerations.
+Data inputs can be arranged in 3 different ways depending on space considerations.

 1. **Horizontal placement:** Use when vertical space is scarce or to arrange three inputs or fewer.